 \section{Meeting coordinate geometry early.}

-We have already described how coordinate geometry was introduced to Sophie using a story about a Dwarf Kingdom.
+We have already described how coordinate geometry was introduced to Sophie using a story about the Dwarf Kingdom.
 Another method used was a game played on a big grid on the floor.
-There were some small toys lying on the floor at some of the grid points.
-A player gets the toy on correctly writing down the coordinates of the point where a toy is located.
-One important concept in coordinate geometry is that of slope os a straight line.
-In fact, even a six year old can easily figure out that the road in Fig.~$ \ref{fig:carone} $ is steeper than that of Fig.~$ \ref{fig:car} $.
-It is slightly harder to connect this intuition to the traditional definition of the slope being equal to the ratio of `rise' over `run'.
-Still, after a some initial difficulty, Arya understood the mathematical definition of the slope of a straight line.
+Some small toys were lying on the floor at some of the grid points.
+A player gets the toy by correctly finding the coordinates of the point where a toy is located.
+One important concept in coordinate geometry is that of the slope of a straight line.
+In fact, even a six-year-old can easily figure out that the road in Fig.~$ \ref{fig:carone} $ is steeper than that of Fig.~$ \ref{fig:car} $.
+It is slightly harder to connect this intuition to the traditional definition of the slope as the ratio of `rise' over `run'.
+Still, after some initial difficulty, Arya understood the mathematical definition of the slope of a straight line.
 Arya also reviewed the basic concepts of equivalent fractions while learning about the slope.
-The concept of similar triangles were also introduced to him.
-Now by connecting all these different aspects related to the concept of slope, Arya also reinforced his understandings of fractions.
-He was also getting well-prepared for learning calculus later, where the understanding of the concept of slope will be useful.
+The concept of similar triangles was also introduced to him.
+Now by connecting all these different aspects related to the concept of slope, his understanding of fractions was reinforced.
+He was also getting well-prepared for learning calculus later, where the understanding of the concept of the slope will be useful.

 In Sect.~$ \ref{Sect:Physics_Eng} $ and Sect.~$\ref{Sect:Computer_games} $ we will again discuss some other strategies for teaching coordinate geometry to young gifted students.